 Janice E. Hetland

-Jan Hetland has a nationwide real estate practice with a focus on tax credit and affordable housing transactions.
+Jan Hetland has a nationwide real estate development and finance practice with a focus on tax credit-enhanced transactions and affordable housing transactions.
 She works to anticipate the needs of clients and to proactively address those needs before issues arise.
 With this approach, she guides investors, community development entities, syndicators, lenders, for-profit and nonprofit developers and businesses in effectively using tax credit and other development incentives to achieve their business goals.

 Tax credit enhanced financing typically involves multiple layers of debt and equity that present challenging business, tax and legal issues.
-Jan combines her multidisciplinary experience with innovative techniques to structure, document and close these multifaceted transactions in a timely and cost-efficient manner.
+Jan combines her multidisciplinary experience with innovative techniques to structure, document and close these multifaceted transactions.
 She also assists clients in handling post-closing asset management and exit issues and strategies.